 Balancing

 Under the context of the American presidential system, scholars frequently discuss balancing in terms of vote switching in mid-term elections (Alesina and Rosenthal 1995).
-More generally, scholars understand balancing as the strategy of moderate voters to prevent policy outcome from skewing overly towards one direction.
-While it tends to require the cognitively demanding task of understanding complex electoral and policy-making institutions, empirical studies show that many voters do get involved in balancing behavior (Kedar 2005, 2006).
+More generally, scholars understand balancing as the strategy of moderate voters to prevent policy outcomes from skewing overly toward one direction.
+While balancing tends to require the cognitively demanding task of understanding complex electoral and policy-making institutions, empirical studies show that many voters do get involved in balancing behavior (Kedar 2005, 2006).

 In the scope of the current research, balancing is the pattern of behavior to vote against the majority in the partisan environment.
 The voting model presented in Feddersen and Pesendorfer (1996) explains why uninformed voters, and not informed voters, have an incentive to conduct such balancing.
-Their model categorizes voters into partisans, informed independents, and uninformed independents and explains the behavior of each type of voters.
+Their model categorizes voters into partisans, informed independents, and uninformed independents, and explains the behavior of each type of voters.
 Through the equilibrium analysis, they show that informed independents and partisans vote for their individual preference, but uninformed independents vote to “maximize the probability that the informed independent agents determine the winner” (414).
 To achieve this purpose, when they vote, uninformed independents have an incentive to balance out the partisan imbalance in society.
 This balancing increases the likelihood of informed independents determining the outcome, which favors the interest of uninformed independents.

-To get an intuitive sense of balancing, suppose that there are two parties D and R in the plurality election.
-D and R partisans have a strong preference towards parties so that they always vote for their own party.
-Here, informed voters and uninformed voters have a weak preference towards parties and benefit from electing the better party in terms of common quality.
+To get an intuitive sense of balancing, suppose that there are two parties, D and R, in the plurality election.
+D and R partisans have a strong preference toward parties, so they always vote for their own party.
+Here, informed voters and uninformed voters have a weak preference toward parties and benefit from electing the better party in terms of common quality.
 Informed voters know, while uninformed voters don’t know, which party has the better quality.
 The balancing logic suggests that uninformed voters are less likely to vote for the parties with a larger number of partisans.
 This behavior increases the likelihood of an informed voter, whose decision should benefit uninformed voters, being the median voter in the election.
-The series of lab experiments provide the empirical support of this mechanism (Battaglini, Morton and Palfrey 2008, 2010).
+The series of lab experiments provide the empirical support for this mechanism (Battaglini, Morton, and Palfrey 2008, 2010).

-The balancing concerns with the type of voters determining the electoral outcome.
-For example, in presidential elections, the outcome is determined at the national level, thus it makes more sense for uninformed voters to balance their votes against national than local partisan environment.
+The balancing concerns the type of voters determining the electoral outcome.
+For example, in presidential elections, the outcome is determined at the national level, thus it makes more sense for uninformed voters to balance their votes against the national than the local partisan environment.
 Therefore, the fourth and last hypothesis of this paper is constructed as follows:

 H4: The more skewed the national partisan environment, the more likely uninformed voters (and not informed voters) vote against the majority party in the national partisan environment.